 We are very excited to have a great exhibit of Hammond People at Work, done by NCPR as part of the "North Country at Work" project..
-The 24 photos that the NCPR team enlarged into 18 x 24 size are very nicely displayed with descriptions and a bar code so you can listen on your smart phone to the related work story.
-On the internet, you can go to http://www.northcountryatwork.org/browse/?pDate=1860%2C2010&search=hammond%2C%20ny&pPage=1
+The 24 photos that the NCPR team enlarged into 18 x 24 size are very nicely displayed in our main museum with descriptions and some have a bar code so you can listen on your smart phone to the related work story. http://www.northcountryatwork.org/browse/?pDate=1860%2C2010&search=hammond%2C%20ny&pPage=1

 Scots Come to Hammond

 Jun 12, 2018 — Drive around Hammond - a small town on the St. Lawrence River in northwestern St. Lawrence County - and you might notice a one of the beautifully built, old stone houses scattered around town, most of which are nearly 200 years old.

 Donna Demick, the Hammond Museum Director, has been researching them for years, and says at one point there were over forty stone homes plus a large stone commercial block at Hammond Corners, all built by one particular group of people: Scottish settlers.

 They built with stone not because it was particularly easy or convenient (wood was the natural and wide-spread choice all over the North Country, being cheap, fast, and killing two birds with one stone by clearing forest for farmland), but because it's what they knew - Hammond's stone houses look an awful lot like traditional Scottish crofter's cottages, the kind built by poor tenant farmers a few hundred years back.